stormearthandlava/stormearthandlava.github.io/guide/raids/sod.md

 **Recommended Legendaries:**

-* {{ site.data.legendary.eogs }}
+* {{ site.data.expansion_feature.sl.legendary.eogs }}
-* {{ site.data.legendary.windspeaker }}
+* {{ site.data.expansion_feature.sl.legendary.windspeaker }}
-* Note on why {{ site.data.legendary.dre }} is not recommended here but may still see use: This fight on higher difficulties requires you to reliably hit DPS checks in all phases, adding RNG choices to this mix may not be the best solution during progress for your group - particularly when the fight structure does not suit the type of damage brought very well.
+* Note on why {{ site.data.expansion_feature.sl.legendary.dre }} is not recommended here but may still see use: This fight on higher difficulties requires you to reliably hit DPS checks in all phases, adding RNG choices to this mix may not be the best solution during progress for your group - particularly when the fight structure does not suit the type of damage brought very well.
 It may still see use simply because people enjoy using it, but having control over your damage is also very important here so make the decision that best suits you, your playstyle, and your group.

 There are different ways to approach this fight based on various target priorities in each phase.

-If you are not assigned to the Phylactery realm, you may opt for {{ site.data.legendary.eogs }}.
+If you are not assigned to the Phylactery realm, you may opt for {{ site.data.expansion_feature.sl.legendary.eogs }}.
 Select your talents based on your raid composition needs for priority damage or AoE.

-If you are assigned to the Phylactery realm, you may opt for {{ site.data.legendary.windspeaker }} to focus single-target damage on [Remnant of Kel'Thuzad](https://shadowlands.wowhead.com/npc=176929/remnant-of-kelthuzad).
+If you are assigned to the Phylactery realm, you may opt for {{ site.data.expansion_feature.sl.legendary.windspeaker }} to focus single-target damage on [Remnant of Kel'Thuzad](https://shadowlands.wowhead.com/npc=176929/remnant-of-kelthuzad).

 **Damage:**

 * Maintain {{ site.data.spell.flame_shock }} on any priority targets.
-* Use {{ site.data.spell.spiritwalkers_grace }} as needed to drop [Oblivion's Echo](https://shadowlands.wowhead.com/spell=347291/oblivions-echo) or avoid [Frostbound Devoted](https://shadowlands.wowhead.com/npc=180840/frostbound-devoted) fixating you.
-If assigned to Phylactery realm, use {{ site.data.spell.spiritwalkers_grace }} as needed to avoid [Shadow Fissure](https://shadowlands.wowhead.com/spell=355136/shadow-fissure).
+* Use {{ site.data.talent.swg }} as needed to drop [Oblivion's Echo](https://shadowlands.wowhead.com/spell=347291/oblivions-echo) or avoid [Frostbound Devoted](https://shadowlands.wowhead.com/npc=180840/frostbound-devoted) fixating you.
+If assigned to Phylactery realm, use {{ site.data.talent.swg }} as needed to avoid [Shadow Fissure](https://shadowlands.wowhead.com/spell=355136/shadow-fissure).

 **Defensives:**

-* Rotate {{ site.data.spell.astral_shift }} and healing consumables as needed for [Frozen Destruction](https://shadowlands.wowhead.com/spell=348744/frozen-destruction).
+* Rotate {{ site.data.talent.as }} and healing consumables as needed for [Frozen Destruction](https://shadowlands.wowhead.com/spell=348744/frozen-destruction).

 **Utilities:**